argoproj-labs/argocd-operator/docs/usage/keycloak/kubernetes.md

       enabled: true
 ```

-!!! warning
-    `.spec.sso.Image`, `.spec.sso.Version`, `.spec.sso.Resources` and `.spec.sso.verifyTLS` are deprecated and support will be removed in Argo CD operator v0.8.0.
-Please use equivalent fields under `.spec.sso.keycloak` to configure your keycloak instance.

 !!! note
-    `.spec.sso.Image`, `.spec.sso.Version`, `.spec.sso.Resources` and `.spec.sso.verifyTLS` fields were earlier scheduled for removal in Argo CD operator v0.7.0, but have been extended to Argo CD operator v0.8.0.

-!!! note
-    If you test the operator locally using `make run`, please add `.spec.sso.verifyTLS: false`, or `.spec.sso.keycloak.verifyTLS: false` to your Argo CD CR.
+    If you test the operator locally using `make run`, please add `.spec.sso.keycloak.verifyTLS: false` to your Argo CD CR.
 Specifying conflicting information in both specs will result in errors.

 ## Create